Lubyanka Building: Modernity

 In 2008, the wing of the house from Myasnitskaya Street received the status of a cultural heritage site.
 In 2011, it underwent reconstruction.
 During this period, information appeared about the installation of a helipad on the roof of the building.
 According to the head of Rosokhrankultura Viktor Petrakov, it has existed for a long time.
-Although the roof of the building was not protected, representatives of the Moscow Department of Cultural Heritage stated that the project was not approved and the reconstruction was carried out without proper documentation. ]Details of the restoration of the facades, which took place in 2013-2014, were not disclosed due to the secret status of the object.
+Although the roof of the building was not protected, representatives of the Moscow Department of Cultural Heritage stated that the project was not approved and the reconstruction was carried out without proper documentation.
+Details of the restoration of the facades, which took place in 2013-2014, were not disclosed due to the secret status of the object.

 Thanks to the activities of government agencies that worked in the building, the toponym "Lubyanka" has become a household name.
 Phraseological units associated with the house appeared at different times.
-In 2015, before the opening of the reconstructed "Children's World ", which is located opposite, they released a stylistic advertisement: "Do you love a child?
-Take me to the Lubyanka."
-It caused a strong negative reaction in society.

 Rallies and pickets are regularly held near the walls of the FSB building and the nearby Solovetsky Stone monument.
 In October 2018, endless single-person rallies were held near the house in support of prisoners in the cases of the New Greatness and Network Case organizations.
 In November 2016, the artist Petr Pavlensky held an action - setting fire to the main entrance of the building as a protest "against continuous terror."
 He was fined for damaging a cultural heritage site, although it later emerged that the original door had been removed long ago.